TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 23/Deuteronomy 23.8.md

 ---

-The children of the third generation that are born unto them shall enter into the assembly of Jehovah.
+The children of the third generation who are born to them shall enter into the assembly of Yahweh.